amaankazi81/GYM-Management-System-Website/README.md

 **Installation and Setup Instructions**

-**Note:** You should download your own firebase-admin-sdk.json file from *Service Accout* of Firebase and add it to server folder of the project o else it will show error.
+**Note:** You should download your own firebase-admin-sdk.json file from *Service Accout* of Firebase and add it to server folder of the project or else it will show error.
+And also add user manually on Firebase authentication for Login Purpose.

 **Clone the repository:**